-The regulatory surplus test involves evaluating existing laws, regulations, statutes, legal rulings, deed restrictions, or other regulatory frameworks that directly or indirectly affect GHG emissions associated with a project action or its baseline candidates, and which require technical, performance, or management actions.
+The regulatory surplus test involves evaluating existing laws, regulations, statutes, legal rulings, deed restrictions, or other regulatory frameworks relevant to the project area that directly or indirectly affect GHG removals or emissions reductions associated with a project action or its baseline candidates, and which require technical, performance, or management actions.
 Where project lands were purchased with donor funds, this includes confirmation that funding stipulations do not prohibit baseline activities.
-All legally binding conditions of easements in place > 1 year prior to project start date must also be considered.
+All legally binding conditions of easements enacted either more than 1 year before or more than 3 years after the project start date must also be considered.
+Regulatory surplus must be confirmed at each verification.
 Voluntary guidelines are not considered in the regulatory surplus test.

-The common practice test requires Project Proponents to evaluate the predominant forest industry technologies and practices in the project's geographic region.
-The Project Proponent shall demonstrate that the proposed project activity exceeds common practice management of similar forests in the region.
-This includes describing how the silviculture and harvest regime of the modeled baseline scenario compares to regional common practices and that practices similar to the baseline scenario have occurred on other comparable sites in the region (e.g., similar forest type, ecological condition, species/product mixture).
+The common practice test requires an evaluation of the predominant forest management practices of the region and a demonstration that the management activities of the with-project scenario will increase carbon sequestration compared to common practice.
+This includes: 1) describing the predominant forest management practices occurring on comparable sites of the region that have not been enrolled in a carbon offset project (e.g., similar forest type, ecological condition, species/product mixture), 2) providing a descriptive comparison of the expected carbon sequestration impacts of predominant forest management practices identified in step 1 in relation to with-project scenario management, and 3) demonstrating that carbon stocks under with-project scenario management will exceed those of the baseline scenario by the end of the crediting period.
 Projects initially deemed to go beyond common practice are considered to meet the requirement for the duration of their crediting period.
 If common practice adoption rates of a particular practice change during the crediting period, this may make the project ineligible for renewal but does not affect its additionality during the current crediting period.

 The implementation barrier test examines any factor or consideration that would prevent the adoption of the practice/activity proposed by the Project Proponent.
-Financial barriers can include high costs, limited access to capital, or an internal rate of return in the absence of carbon revenues that is lower than the Project Proponents established minimum acceptable rate.
+Financial implementation barriers can include high costs, limited access to capital, or an internal rate of return in the absence of carbon revenues that is lower than the Project Proponents established minimum acceptable rate.
 Financial barriers can also include high risks such as unproven technologies or business models, poor credit rating of project partners, and project failure risk.
-When applying the financial implementation barrier test, Project Proponents should include quantitative evidence such as NPV and Internal Rate of Return calculations.
+When applying the financial implementation barrier test, Project Proponents should include quantitative evidence such as NPV and internal rate of return calculations.
 The results of the financial analysis (NPV) for the baseline and with-project scenarios must be provided with the GHG Project Plan, demonstrating that the baseline is more profitable.
 Since carbon revenue incentivizes the otherwise less profitable project activity, the with-project scenario's NPV does not need to account for the sale of carbon credits.
-The project must face capital constraints that carbon revenues can potentially address; or that carbon funding is reasonably expected to incentivize the project's implementation; or carbon revenues must be a key element to maintaining the project action's ongoing economic viability after its implementation.
+The project must face capital constraints that carbon revenues can potentially address; or carbon funding must reasonably be expected to incentivize the project's implementation; or carbon revenues must be a key element to maintaining the project action's ongoing economic viability after its implementation.
 Technological or Institutional barriers as referenced in the ACR Standard may also be relevant.

-2.5 PERMANENCE
+2.5 Permanence